-Black Friday is the biggest shopping day of the year and it’s a really big deal: last Black Friday in the UK we went to the shops and spent a whopping £1.23 billion - and over the Black Friday week as a whole we spent £6.45 billion.
+Black Friday is the biggest shopping day of the year and it's now just four months away: last Black Friday in the UK we went to the shops and spent a whopping £1.23 billion - and over the Black Friday week as a whole we spent £6.45 billion.

 Target was shifting 3,200 TVs per minute in the US, and in the first few hours of Black Friday, Amazon had sold over 100,000 children’s toys.

 In the US, Adobe reports that online sales hit $3.34 billion, with $1.2 billion of that coming from people using mobile devices.
 The most popular purchases? iPads and Samsung 4K TVs.

 It’s ironic that Black Friday drives so much traffic to websites, because it used to be about more traditional traffic: the name was used by US police to describe the chaos when everybody hit the sales on the same day.
 Black Friday still happens on the High Street, but increasingly the best deals - and the most shoppers - are online.

 Black Friday is the Friday immediately after the Thanksgiving holiday in the US, so Black Friday 2017 will be on November 24th.